 Isn’t that breathtaking?
 The view of the Benguet Mountain ranges from the top is so beautiful.

 A wishing well where wishes come true.
 Really?
 I got so many wishes to ask from this well:

 3.Forget about the first 2, just make me full first because I am 100% starving.

-This was the answer to my third wish.
-My most awaited lunch at the Mariners’ Cabin.
-We had a Spicy Bulalo (beef dish from the Philippines).
-Php 190.00 serving was more than enough for me and my spouse.
-The spiciness of the soup gave it a unique kick that made me wanting to crave for more.
+The answer to my third wish… My most awaited lunch at the Mariners’ Cabin.
+We had a Spicy Bulalo (beef dish from the Philippines) Php 190.00 per serving was more than enough for me and my spouse.
+The spiciness of the soup gave it a unique kick makin me wanting to crave for more.
 Cravings satisfied.

 Happy travel everyone♥